rick-r/marriage-figaro-norway/captions.md

 e a veder schietto
 tutto il vostro progetto:

     Almaviva you bastard.
-Now I see your plan more clearly,
+    Now I see your plan
+    more clearly,

 a Londra, è vero?
 Voi ministro, io corriero,

+    On location,
+    you the director,
+    me the assistant director...

 e la Susanna ...
 secreta ambasciatrice.
 Non sarà, non sarà.
 Figaro il dice.

+    and Susanna
-    out on location, you the director, me the assistant director, and Susanna on the casting couch?
+    on the casting couch?
     I don't thinks so!